Azure/autorest.python/docs/client/troubleshooting.md

 Our generated code also offers some default mapping of status codes to exceptions.
 These are `401` to [`ClientAuthenticationError`][client_authentication_error], `404` to
 [`ResourceNotFoundError`][resource_not_found_error], and `409` to [`ResourceExistsError`][resource_exists_error].

-A very basic form of error handling looks like this
+A very basic form of error handling looks like this:

 ```python
 from azure.identity import DefaultAzureCredential